amjadraza/chat-with-data/README.md

 ## 🚀 Upcoming Features

-- [ ] Add support for more models (e.g.HuggingFace, Azure.).
-- [ ] Adding Functionality of Plotting.
-- [ ] Some Generic insights on Uploaded Data (e.g Shape, head etc)
+- [x] Some Generic insights on Uploaded Data (e.g Shape, head etc)
 - [x] Adding Docker Support to run the App in Docker
 - [ ] Push Docker Image to DockerHub for Public use
-- [ ] Deploying App on Google App Engine
+- [x] Deploying App on Google Cloud Run

 ## Report Feedbacks